gopise/gopbuild/README.md

 Originally for "Yocto haters" who want to build a simple system without Yocto environment.
 It will use SDK from Yocto or any other source to build the bootloader, kernel and apps.

+Notes:
-1. Tested only on Freescale i.MX (6/7/8) platforms.
+1. Tested only on Freescale/NXP i.MX 6/7/8 platforms.
 2. A pre-built base rootfs image will be used as a foundation for customize.
+3. A SDCARD image will be made by default at the end of a building.
+This requires some tools installed on the host system: mtools, mke2fs (>=1.43)

 Quick start guide:
 -----------------------------------------------------------------------------------------